-- Legal risk: risk of the Spanish Securities Market Act, BME CLEARING's Rule Book, insolvency laws or other legislation regarding cross-border guarantees (guarantees deposited in the CCP's account in CLEARSTREAM and EUROCLEAR) being applied unexpectedly due to insolvency, which would hinder executing margins or positions.
-The legal risks are analysed by the Legal Advisory Department, which proposes solutions to mitigate the risk or to deal with the consequences of any breaches. - Credit risk: risk of default by a clearing member, which is mitigated almost completely with the margins posted with the CCP, which are calculated and required in accordance with Articles 41, 42, 43 and 45 of the EMIR. - Liquidity risk: risk that the CCP will not have sufficient funds available to meet the payment obligations of a member that has defaulted.
-In accordance with Article 44 of the EMIR, the Company has a liquidity plan approved by the Board that sets out the mechanisms to ensure that the CCP has access to adequate financial resources to cover its liquidity needs in any circumstances.
-This risk is very low given the large amount of cash margins posted. - Operational risk: risk deriving from errors in processes and systems or human error that interrupt the service provided by the CPP or lead to losses.
-Measures in place to mitigate this risk include: - Double validation of key processes. - Daily reconciliations of the records maintained in the CCP's system and registries of the depositories, markets and settlement platforms. - Possibility of alternative communication and data transmission channels. - Continuity policy, approved by the Board of Directors, in accordance with Article 34 of the EMIR. - Immediate evaluation of any operational incidents to provide a solution, prevent the incident from recurring and improve the procedures. - Business risk: risk of a deterioration in the CCP's financial position, where expenses outweigh income (e.g. as a result of poor management) leading to the CCP having to draw down on its own resources to cover its expenses.
-Measures in place to mitigate this risk include: - The CCP maintains close contact with its members to ascertain their commercial needs. - Management and the CCP monitor and manage the Company's revenue and earnings. - The Company is a member of industry associations, such as the European Association of CCP Clearing Housing (EACH) and FIA Europe, and is in regulator contact with members to keep abreast of new industry needs with respect to CCPs. - The Company closely monitors all international and domestic legal developments.
+- Operational risk: risk deriving from errors in processes and systems or human error that interrupt the service provided by the CPP or lead to losses.
+Measures in place to mitigate this risk include: - Double validation of key processes. - Daily reconciliations of the records maintained in the CCP's system and registries of the depositories, markets and settlement platforms. - Possibility of alternative communication and data transmission channels. - Continuity policy, approved by the Board of Directors, in accordance with Article 34 of the EMIR. - Immediate evaluation of any operational incidents to provide a solution, prevent the incident from recurring and improve the procedures. - Business risk: Risk of a deterioration in the CCP's financial position, where expenses outweigh income (e.g. as a result of poor management) leading to the CCP having to draw down on its own resources to cover its expenses.
+Measures in place to mitigate this risk include: - The CCP maintains close contact with its members to ascertain their commercial needs. - The Management of the CCP monitor and manage the Company's revenue and earnings. - The Company is a member of industry associations, such as the European Association of CCP Clearing Housing (EACH) and the Futures Industry Association (FIA), and is in regulator contact with members to keep abreast of new industry needs with respect to CCPs. - The Company closely monitors all international and domestic legal developments. - Risk of margins and CCP funds in deposit: risk of fraud or poor interpretation of the registers.
+Securities are deposited directly in accounts of central depositories, whereby this risk is low, and the CCP reconciles the registers every day.

-- Risk of margins and CCP funds in deposit: risk of fraud or poor interpretation of the registers.
-Securities are deposited directly in accounts of central depositories, whereby this risk is low, and the CCP reconciles registers every day. - Investment risk: risk that the CCP's counterparty in investments of cash guarantees or the CCP's own resources goes bankrupt.
+- Investment risk: risk that the CCP's counterparty in the investment of cash guarantees or the CCP's own resources goes bankrupt.
 This risk is low, as the Company's investment strategy is designed in accordance with Article 47 of the EMIR and is highly conservative, placing priority on security of the investment at all times over profitability: - Cash is invested in financial instruments with low credit and market risks.
 Mostly it is invested in overnight Spanish sovereign debt repos, conservative haircuts are applied, and risk is diversified across at least four counterparties with high credit quality.
 The investments may be liquidated quickly, if required. - Part of the funds are deposited in cash in the CCP's cash accounts in TARGET2- Banco de España, one account for own resources (NRBE 9094), the other for third-party collateral or funds (NRBE 9095).
 The CCP has no funds (own or third-party) deposited in commercial banks.